 Elliot remained unmarried and his estate was inherited by his nephew, Earl Minto.
 He was M.P. for Cockermouth from 1767-8 and was elected a fellow of the Royal Society in January 1776.

-A caring man, he refused to take his younger brother to sea as he thought he would be a mischief.
+A caring man who was very popular with his men, he refused to take his younger brother to sea as he thought he would be a mischief.
 He was a first rate officer, able seaman and fine astronomer who advanced the use of lunar observations at sea.Prior to being commissioned lieutenant Charles Saunders said of him that he was ‘already qualified to command a fleet, and had gained the esteem of everybody in the ship’.